fortyoneplustwo/notestamp-editor-react/README.md

 ## Description
 A rich text editor React component that supports clickable stamps.

 A stamp is automatically inserted at the start of a line when the `Enter` key is pressed.
-You can define an arbitrary value to be stored inside the stamp.
-Press `Shift + Enter` to insert a new line without inserting a stamp.
+You can define an arbitrary state to be stored inside a stamp.

 You may also define an action to be performed when a stamp is clicked.